Questo

 EXPLORING THE PROBLEM SPACE

-Curiosity is the interest to learn more about a subject; Motivation is the desire to do something with that information.
+Curiosity is the drive to learn more about a subject;

 Intrinsic motivation